-Many Arab countries do firstindependent steps in the political arena of the world.
-Among the main events - the introduction of the official symbols of the state coat of arms and the national flag.
-Coat of arms of Qatar, in this respect, is very different from most of the traditional emblems of nations of the world.
+Many Arab countries are taking their first independent steps in the political arena of the world.
+The main events include the introduction of official symbols, the national emblem and the national flag.
+The coat of arms of Qatar, in this regard, is strikingly different from most of the traditional emblems of the states of the planet..

-Rather, it resembles the official seal,since there are no traditional elements, such as shield and chargers, helmets and torse.
-In this way the authors sought to emphasize the independence of the state of Europe, demonstrate the desire to go their own way.
+Rather, it resembles an official seal, since traditional elements such as a shield and support holders, helmets and windbreaks are missing.
+By this, the authors sought to emphasize the independence of the state from Europe, to demonstrate the desire to go their own way..

 Description of the coat of arms of Qatar

-The main official symbol of the state of the Middle East has a circular shape.
+The main official symbol of the Middle Eastern state has a round shape.
 In the center are elements that reflect the history of the country: